fafeitsch/Route-Detour-Analyzer/README.md

 ### Evolution ###

-This project is currently on its way to version 2, which will not only be incompatible with version 1, but will also get a new name "Public Transport Line Editor".
+This project is currently on its way to version 2, which will not only be incompatible with version 1, but will also get a new name which I don't know yet.
 This README describes the current development version 2 (main branch).
 For a description of the old version 1, please refer to the release of version 1.1.0.